Skip to content

 Data mining helps analyse large sets of data and find patterns.

-Organisations use it to find insights into trends or customer behavior.
+Organisations use it to find insights into trends or customer behaviour.

 Entity extraction